Vangerz/TI4/README.md

 =====Card Types:=====
 Card base class:
+Contains Front,
+	Back,
-Contains Front, Back, an Owner (Or none if public card on board), ShareWith List (players who can view front of card), and operations to show/share with players
+	an Owner (Or none if public card on board),
+	ShareWith List (players who can view front of card), and operations to show/share with players,
+	name (programming name, not display name)

 Strategy Card:
 Sets front and back based on which strategy card is constructed